 Homecoming: Calling towards The Lindwurm

 A journey towards those parts of us that have been exiled, towards calling them and ourselves fully home.
-We spend time with The Maiden; The Wise Woman of the Woods; The Queen; The Dragon.
+We spend time with The Maiden; The Wise Woman of the Woods; The Queen; The Dragon; The Storyteller

 Each course has a cyclical format, with three distinct cycles.
 Cycle 1 consists of a weekly online practical session following a theme.
 Cycles 2 and 3 consist of online discussion sessions, allowing us to revisit these themes from Cycle 1, deepening our connection with them through discussion in community.